 - Topping Ideas: Top the overnight oats with fresh or frozen berries, mangoes, pineapple, apples, peaches, pitted cherries, kiwi slices, banana slices, almond or peanut butter, tahini, honey or maple syrup, nuts, or coconut flakes.

 - Warm Oats: The oats are meant to be enjoyed cold.
-If you’d like hot oats, heat in the microwave or on the stove-top.
+If you’d like warm oats, heat the mixture in the microwave or on the stove-top before enjoying.
 Add 1-2 tablespoons of extra water or milk for the stove-top.

 - The nutritional value doesn’t include optional ingredients, like maple syrup or toppings.
 Whole milk is calculated as the milk of choice.